Christ00pher/Flashcards-SFML/README.md

 ![highlight](https://cloud.githubusercontent.com/assets/20641848/18231226/4aaafac0-72b3-11e6-8e7c-27e7c2d23d15.png)

 StateOptions works!
 Actually, user can only click on the 'Options' button and he will be transfered to the new window without ability of coming back, but it works!
 If I have more time, I will put some pics here.
 I'm also thinkg about creating some kind of singleton which will take care of handling sounds.
 See ya!

+Now we can come back to the StateMenu while clicking 'esc' key or just by klicking the mouse.
+Also added ability to add flashcards - without textbox, in stateMenu, just for now :)